-Appeals must be received within 40 days of the date of issue of the notice of assessment and must include:
+We must receive your appeals within 40 days of the date of issue of your notice of assessment.
+Your appeal must include:

 The amount of tax you believe is due should be as accurate as possible and it must be paid.
-A 10% surcharge will be imposed on any underpaid tax that wasn't paid by the surcharge deadline when the assessment is finalised.
+A 10% surcharge will be imposed on any underpaid tax that was not paid by the surcharge deadline when the assessment is finalised.